 Everyone's heard the expression, "Timing is everything!"
 This is particularly sage advice for the successful incentive program planner.
 Marketing execs. can't know when every competitive incentive program will rear its aggressive head, but they can take strides to ensure their program is given a first look.

 Any successful salesperson will tell you, "Most sales are made as a result of due diligence on the front end."
 Simply put, the better the preparation, the more likely the sale.
 The same can be said for incentive initiatives.
 Real incentive programs, like new movie releases, are something to be anticipated.
 The right amount of promotion ensures greater acceptance and interest that often usurps focus on competing programs.

 Any reward-value can become an unmotivated, anticlimactic activity if the time span between winning and getting is too long.
 Successful incentive programs reward immediately!
 As a rule, the faster the reward is delivered, the greater the enthusiasm for the incentive program.

-Although on some levels, salespeople are a complex breed, when it comes to incentives, they are - for the most part - quite predictable.
-Their nature is to react to excitement or challenge faster then most, and then move on.
+Although on some levels, salespeople are a complex breed, when it comes to incentives, they are—for the most part—quite predictable.
+Their nature is to react to excitement or challenge faster than most, and then move on.
 One way to maximize their natural bent and ensure greater program success is simply to cater to their natural motivators.
 "Get them their stuff quickly!"

 At the risk of making salespeople appear shallow or monolithic (they are not), recognition amongst their peers is still the quintessential motivator, whether there's an incentive program or not.
 The rule again is: there is no such thing as too much recognition!
 Salespeople by nature gravitate to the limelight much like other performers, and so there should be no shortage of achievement and overachievement recognitions that find their way - in a timely manner - to the public's eye.